********** UPDATE 20241231: Updated portfolio performance charts to include the final days of 2024. **********

 People often associate TPL with Horizon Kinetics and consequently may sometimes equivocate TPL to LandBridge (LB) (whose shares HK has been buying and currently has a 30% stake in).
 However, keep in mind that, while “78% of [LB’s] pro forma [2023] revenue was generated from uses of our land and its resources to support the development and production of oil and natural gas”, LB does not own a lot of the subsurface mineral rights for the majority acreage they own the surface rights to.
 This makes them less sensitive to O&G price fluctuations (though this cuts both ways to the upside and the downside).
 The company expects that they will “acquire additional mineral interests only incidentally in connection with property acquired primarily for other purposes and, consequently, oil and natural gas is expected to become a smaller percentage of our total revenues over time” (https://www.sec.gov/Archives/edgar/data/1995807/000119312524172433/d752700d424b4.htm).

 I would say, though, that IDK if there are a lot of great comps for LB beyond TPL.
-Both businesses focus on a mix of mineral and surface rights ownership, primarily generate revenues on oil and gas operations, and both are in component basins of the larger Permian basin (LB being in the Delaware basin and TPL revenues mainly focused on Delaware and Midland).
-Below, I’ve overlaid LB’s acreage map (colored) with TPL’s (black and white) —this took me an entire afternoon of learning image editing in order to accomplish:
+Both businesses focus on a mix of mineral and surface rights ownership (both collecting royalties or sale revenues from hydrocarbons, sand, and water), primarily generate revenues on hosting oil and gas operations, both have a shareholder base that is also pricing in the potential for hosting renewable energy and AI projects, and both are in component basins of the larger Permian basin (LB being in the Delaware basin and TPL revenues mainly focused on Delaware and Midland) 2.
+Below, I’ve overlaid LB’s acreage map (colored) with TPL’s (black and white):

-(And, just because I mentioned the name earlier, here’s TPL and LB acreage overlaid on VNOM’s acreage for even more of a mess)
+(And, just because I mentioned the name earlier, here’s TPL and LB acreage overlaid on VNOM’s acreage (light yellow and light green) for even more of a mess)

 (https://www.landbridgeco.com/about739ec34a; https://www.texaspacific.com/investors/presentations; https://www.oilandgaslawyerblog.com/the-tplt-proxy-war/; https://www.viperenergy.com/news-releases/events; IDK that some of that Loving county TPL area in the second map is still totally accurate)

-On the subject of LB’s surface rights coverage, one interesting thing from their prospectus was the discussion of a kind of regulatory arbitrage that makes their land and water sources / disposal wells more attractive to New Mexico operators in the Eddy and Lea counties due to the relative laxity of regulations on the Texas side (as opposed to New Mexico operators trying to gets those same resource infrastructure permitted and developed on their own side of the border).
+On the subject of LB’s surface rights coverage, one interesting thing from their prospectus was the discussion of a regulatory arbitrage that makes their land and water sources and treatment/disposal locations more attractive to New Mexico operators in the Eddy and Lea counties due to the relative laxity of regulations on the Texas side (as opposed to New Mexico operators trying to gets those same resource infrastructure permitted and developed on their own side of the border).

 “In contrast to New Mexico, Texas generally provides a more favorable regulatory environment for produced water permitting.
 Between January 1, 2021 and March 31, 2024, the Texas produced water permitting process has taken an average of 171 days from initial submission to approval for produced water handling facilities located in the Delaware Basin (as defined by the EIA’s Permian Sub-Basin boundary), compared to an average of 655 days in New Mexico for produced water handling facilities located in the Delaware Basin over the same time period.
 Furthermore, we believe that New Mexico regulatory agencies have been less likely to approve shallow geological produced water handling wells.
 Only 30% of all approved permits in the Delaware Basin in New Mexico from January 1, 2021 to March 31, 2024 were for shallower intervals (defined as injection formations above the top of the Woodford formation), compared to 99% in the Delaware Basin in Texas over the same time period.
 Building infrastructure for deep geological produced water handling is time consuming, operationally complex and expensive, which increases the economic risks and limits operational flexibility and certainty desired by water midstream companies and E&P companies.
 The combination of favorable geological characteristics and a comparatively less restrictive regulatory environment drives increased demand for produced water handling facilities on the Texas side of the Texas-New Mexico state border. […] New Mexico also presents a more restrictive regulatory and hydrological environment for sourcing brackish water used for oil and natural gas well completion activity.
 As a result, much of the brackish water supplied to the oil and natural gas industry in New Mexico is sourced from Texas.
 Our Stateline and Northern Positions contain significant underground brackish water sources from which brackish water can be produced for sale to companies that deliver this water to E&P companies in New Mexico for use in their drilling and completion activities.”